Rinnai Code 61: Combustion Fan Motor Failure

 Symptoms You May Notice

-- Visible scorch marks or discoloration around fan housing
+- Scorch marks or brown discoloration around the fan housing when you pull the front panel.

 Can you reset a Rinnai waterheater to clear the 61 code?